shickey/htmaa_blog/_weeks/13-networking.md

 I then tracked down [this blog post](http://www.waitingforfriday.com/?p=53) which contained a different AVR FHT library and some info and examples on how to use it.
 Once again, there was some battling with the compiler to get it to work, but I finally did manage to get it going.
 I then spent an inoridinate amount of time trying to get meaningful values out of the thing.
 This was a combination of the fiddling with the scaling and zero-value of the audio input on the ADC, setting proper gain values, battling with byte-ordering, and fussing with time scales until some that looked *anything* like a proper set of Fourier bins emerged.
 But at long long last, I started to get something reasonable by putting my earbuds directly against the mic:

-**IMAGE: Earbuds/FHT Bins**
-{% include img2.html subpath="13-networking" img1="earbuds.jpg" img2="fht-bin.jpg" %}
+{% include img2.html subpath="13-networking" img1="earbuds.jpg" img2="fht-bins.jpg" %}

-Here you can see the strongest frequency in the **Kth** bin.
+Here you can see the strongest frequency in the 14th bin.
 After all the trouble getting the thing to work, this moment was really satisifying because you could whistle at higher and lower frequencies and see the values slide between the bins.
 Winning.

 From here, it wasn't too hard to turn this data into actual frequencies, since the bins of the FHT even divide the frequency space.
 I.e., you can simply multiply a bin by the frequency "width" of each bin (in this case 143Hz) and get the frequency that the bin represents.
 Using this, I wrote a different python interface to display the fundamental frequency coming out of the data.

-**IMAGE: Fundamental Frequency**
-{% include img1.html subpath="13-networking" img="fundamental-frequency.jpg" %}

 Since I wanted to get two frequencies out ultimately (so that I could differentiate between zero and one in the digital data), I extended this to search for a second-most frequency after the fundamental.

 **IMAGE: Second Frequency**
-{% include img1.html subpath="13-networking" img="second-frequency.jpg" %}
+{% include img1.html subpath="13-networking" img="frequencies.jpg" %}

 This was on a good track